subquery/documentation/docs/subquery_network/indexers/indexer-security-guide.md

 # Indexer Security Guide

 ## Background
-Indexers are node runners, fundamental participants in Subquery Network.
-Indexers run heavy indexing jobs and provide query services to public.
-Security is one of the most critical pillar for indexers to archieve, in both worlds indexers are across, in traditional infrastructure world and in crypto world.

-## The worst that could happen
+Indexers serve as the backbone of the Subquery Network.
+They undertake the arduous task of running intensive indexing jobs and offer query services to the public.
+Ensuring the security of indexers is paramount, not only in the traditional infrastructure domain but also in the realm of cryptocurrency.

+## Potential Risks
-### Crypto Side
+### Crypto-Related Concerns
-* Funds in the controller wallet
+* Loss of funds from the controller wallet.
-* Perform misbehaviors via controller wallet
+* Unauthorized activities, misbehaviors of Subquery Network executed via the controller wallet.
-* Phishing scan planted to indexer admin console and endanger the main indexer wallet
+* Phishing schemes targeting the indexer admin console, posing threats to the primary indexer wallet.

-### Traditional Side
+### Traditional Infrastructure Concerns
-* Machine be compromised, become a zombie pc controlled by hacker
-* Private Network infiltrated
-* Data damage and hardware damage
-* Data Ransom
+* System compromise, resulting in the machine being hijacked by malicious actors.
+* Breaches within the private network.
+* Risk of data corruption, physical hardware damage, and ransomware attacks.

-## Architecture and Potential attack surface
+## Architecture & Attack Vectors
+The diagram below illustrates the topology of the Indexer's infrastructure.
+It's crucial to understand the architecture to identify potential security threats and vulnerabilities.
 ![topology](../kepler/assets/img/sq-indexer-stack-topology.png)

 ### 443 / 80
-If nginx is used, check the [official docs](https://docs.nginx.com/nginx/admin-guide/security-controls/)
+If nginx is used, consult the [official docs](https://docs.nginx.com/nginx/admin-guide/security-controls/)

 ### 8000
-This is for admin only, MUST NOT EXPOSE TO PUBLIC
+This port is designated for administrative purposes only and MUST NOT be exposed to the public.

-Set up Firewall rules to protect the port.
+Establish Firewall rules to safeguard the port.
-* If you run on public clouds, check the security group settings from their docs.
+* If operating on public clouds, refer to the respective security group settings in their documentation.
-* Run on bare metal and expose to internet directly, try ufw/ufw-docker.
+* If running on bare metal and directly exposed to the internet, consider using tools like ufw/ufw-docker.
+* If running from home, use router's settings and only open 433/80 via port forwarding.

 ### 7370
-Safe.
+This port is generally safe.

 ### Docker
-Coordinator has direct access to your host docker, which can be dangerous if not well protected.
-If the machine is only used for running subquery services, indexers should consider apply specific security rules on docker.
-Check docs about SeLinux or AppArmor
+The Coordinator has unrestricted access to your host's Docker, which can pose security risks if not adequately shielded.
+If the machine is solely utilized for running Subquery services, indexers should contemplate applying specific Docker security measures.
+Refer to documentation on SeLinux or AppArmor for further insights.

 ## Other Best Practices
-* Regularly patch the host OS
+* Regularly update the host OS.
-* Upgrade softwares to latest version
+* Ensure the subquery service softwares are upgraded to the latest versions.

 ## Community Solutions
 > Use on own risk